ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Get-EXOCasMailbox.md

 Type: SwitchParameter
 Parameter Sets: (All)
 Aliases:
-Applicable: Exchange Online

 Required: False
 Position: Named
-Default value: None
+Default value: False
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -OrganizationalUnit
 The OrganizationalUnit parameter filters the results based on the object's location in Active Directory.
 Only objects that exist in the specified location are returned.
 Valid input for this parameter is an organizational unit (OU) or domain that's visible using the Get-OrganizationalUnit cmdlet.
 You can use any value that uniquely identifies the OU or domain.
 For example:

 - Name
 - Canonical name